Outer space for RAAGs: Combinatorial and metric structure of blowups

-As observed above, for any $A\in \bPi$ with $v\in \max(A)$, the geodesic $\beta_v$ containing $e_v$ also contains a (unique) edge labeled $e_A$.
+As observed above, for any $A\in \bPi$ with $v\in \max(A)$, the local geodesic $\beta_v$ containing $e_v$ also contains a (unique) edge labeled $e_A$.
 It follows that the axis through $\tilde e_v$ contains a lift of $e_A$, hence the dual hyperplane $\UH_A$ contains a subspace parallel to $\UH_v$.
-Since every edge that commutes with $A$ also commutes with $v$, these two hyperplanes must, in fact, be isomorphic.
+Since every edge that is adjacent to $A$ is also adjacent to $v$, these two hyperplanes must, in fact, be isomorphic.
 Thus the carrier of $\UH_A$ lies entirely in the minset of $v$ and every edge dual to $\UH_A$ lies on an axis containing an $e_v$ edge.
 This proves (2) and (3).